vtex/styleguide/react/components/EXPERIMENTAL_Charts/ScatterChart/README.md

-#### The Scatter charts shows the data as a collection of points, they useful for detect if a relationship or correlation of multiple variables.
+#### The Scatter charts shows the data as a collection of points, they are useful for detect if there's a relationship or correlation of multiple variables.

 ```js
 const data = [